How cannons are used to fight avalanches

 Avalanche mitigation teams use different kinds of tools to do their work.

-For example, they may may remotely trigger avalanches by using a type of explosive air blast.
-Team may also use hand-thrown explosives on the slopes.
+For example, they may remotely trigger avalanches by using an explosive air blast.
+Teams may also use hand-thrown explosives on the slopes.

 On the other end of the scale, avalanche mitigators have gone big — really big.

-According to Clark, military artillery are used to trigger avalanches, and they have been since the 1950s.
+According to Clark, military artillery is used to trigger avalanches, and they have been since the 1950s.

 Bringing in the big guns

 "For the past decade or so, everyone in North America has been using the same artillery system, and it's a 105-millimeter howitzer," said Clark.

 The howitzer is an artillery gun or cannon.
 According to Clark, the kind used in avalanche mitigation shoots 35-pound artillery shells that are about three feet long.

 He noted that they are military surplus weapons that are leased to his team from the U.S. Army.
 They are also all brought onto the same page on how to utilize the cannons.